How to Become a Social Worker in New York

 Do you want to make a difference in the lives of New Yorkers?
 If so, the online Master of Social Work degree program at Keuka College may be the ideal degree program for you.

 As the #1 Social Work Degree Conferring College in New York,* Keuka is one of the best colleges in New York for social work.

-The program offers advanced and traditional tracks.
+If you have been searching for how to become a social worker in New York, Keuka’s program offers advanced and traditional tracks.
 The advanced track MSW is designed for professionals who hold a bachelor’s in social work (BSW) already and are interested in advancing their careers as clinical mental health practitioners who can accept insurance referrals.
 The coursework takes place 100% online, field placement services are provided, and the program can be completed in less than two years.
+The traditional track MSW is available for individuals who hold a bachelor’s degree in a field other than social work.
+It is a three-year program that features 100% online coursework and field placement services.

 Both tracks are clinically focused and centered on the following program themes: